paulodowd/3Pi_IRCommBoard/README.md

 `*message string@f`

 Here, the `*` is used to identify the start of a message, the `@` is used to identify the end of the message and that the next byte is the checksum value.
+In the example above, I haven't used the correct checksum value, it is just an illustrative example.
 The transmission is also made with a `\n` character at the end, but this is discarded.